 hereby irrevocably and unconditional guarantee, as primary obligor and not merely as a surety, to pay on behalf of the Operator without cavil or argument to the Beneficiary – upon receipt of the Beneficiary’s first written demand – any amount, for which the Beneficiary state that the Operator has become liable, up to the maximum of:

-DKK eight hundred and fifty million (850,000,000), however subject to adjustment for inflation in accordance with Appendix 6, clause 3.3, of the Contract.
+DKK six hundred and fifty million (600,000,000), however subject to adjustment for inflation, see clause 8.2.6 of the Contract.
+[This may be replaced with a fixed amount in accordance with clause 8.2.5 of the Contract]

 This Guarantee covers all claims under the Contract, including - but not limited to - all damages, penalties and repayment of subsidies paid under the Contract with interest in accordance with the Danish Interest Act (in Danish: “renteloven”).